ckarrie/ckw-csgo/README.md

 # Contribution
 Feel free to hack around and create pull requests.

+# Contributors
+Many thanks to
+- iaN [@ifalatik](https://github.com/ifalatik) for keeping the code up-to-date

 ## Developement

 ### 1. Create and activate Python 3.6 or greater virtual environment